 Gender bias and stereotypes have greatly affected female STEM identities.
-These biases have limited their pursuit of STEM fields/ careers.
-Research has shown that these stereotypes are not grounded in fact, but rather on assumptions made of male and female capabilities and skillsets (UNESCO, 2017).
+These biases have limited their pursuit of STEM fields/careers.
+Research has shown that these stereotypes are not grounded in fact but rather on assumptions made of male and female capabilities and skillsets (UNESCO, 2017).

-STEM education requires shifting teaching pedagogy from a curriculum focused on the individual subjects or disciplines to one that incorporates inquiry, real-world problems, and а contextualized approach.
+STEM education requires a shift in teaching pedagogy from a curriculum focused on the individual subjects or disciplines to one that incorporates inquiry, real-world problems, and a contextualized approach.
 Shifting the teaching of STEM can open up more opportunities for females to develop a stronger STEM identity.
 There is a need for recognitive justice in the STEM world.
 Women are woefully underrepresented in textbooks and learning materials.
 Through mentoring opportunities and more visibility of women in STEM, girls can begin to develop a better sense of their role and identity in the STEM subjects.

 When considering a standardized approach for STEM education, it is vitally important to consider all of the stakeholders and their voices.
-When we teach STEM subjects as silos, many ethical issues arise that limit the efficacy of the learning, most notably for girls and minority groups.
+When defining STEM as a silo, many ethical issues arise that limit the efficacy of the learning, most notably for girls and minority groups.

 When focusing on the T in STEM, students become trackable and reliant on technology for their learning.
 This tracking leads to an invasion of privacy and issues around consent.
-The reliance on technology for learning leads to more money being funnelled to tech giants, and further issues emerge regarding dependence on technology for achieving curricular outcomes.
+The reliance on technology for learning leads to more money being funnelled to tech giants and further issues emerge regarding dependence on technology for achieving curricular outcomes.

-The standardization of STEM into silos limits assessment and

-culturally responsive teaching.
-Any standardized assessment tool limits the diversity of thinking and culturally relevant curricula.
+Standardization of STEM as a silo, limits assessment and culturally responsive teaching.
+When creating a standardized assessment tool, there is a limitation to the diversity of thinking and culturally relevant curriculum.

 As there is a pronounced gap between women and men pursuing STEM careers, there is a limitation on diversity.
 Gender bias and stereotypes have negatively impacted female pursuit of STEM careers.
-It has led to a stereotype threat that propagates girls' belief that they are just not as strong as boys in the STEM subjects.
+It has led to a stereotype threat that propagates a girls' belief that they are just not as strong as boys in the STEM subjects.

 STEM education is an important component of teaching practice.
-The focus of STEM as a curricular component should not be up for debate, only how it is to be defined.
+The focus of STEM as a curricular component should not be up for debate but rather how it is to be defined.
 How it is taught should be of the biggest concern to all stakeholders.
 Those who are impacted the most by this ambiguity should be the ones whose voices are considered in this definition.
-Ensuring a program that is rich in diversity and that focuses on a foundational way of thinking could pave the way for equity and a voice for all.
+Ensuring a program that is rich in diversity and focuses on a foundational way of thinking could pave the way for equity and a voice for all.